 - an aptitude for completing tasks calmly and efficiently in very busy environments

 - a willingness to follow directions and collaborate as part of a team

 - a commitment to making the festival a fantastic experience for the public, guests and staff

 MIFF is committed to an inclusive volunteer team and welcomes applications from everyone.
 We especially encourage applications from Aboriginal and Torres Strait Islander people, members of the LGBTQIA+ community, culturally diverse people as well as those living with disability.
-If you require any more information about the specific tasks required of a MIFF volunteer or any assistance with the application process, please feel free to contact firstname.lastname@example.org.
+If you require any more information about the specific tasks and/or the inherent physical requirements of a MIFF volunteer or any assistance with the application process, please feel free to contact firstname.lastname@example.org.

 After submitting your online application form, you will be redirected to a message confirming that we have received your application.
 Receiving this message does not mean you have successfully been chosen as a MIFF volunteer; it simply confirms that your application has been received.
 If you have further enquiries about your application or wish to change any details within it, please email email@example.com.

 Applicants may be asked to attend a group interview in the week commencing Monday 20 June alongside other prospective volunteers and the Volunteers Manager.
 Please make sure that you have a valid email address, and that you save ‘@miff.com.au’ as a safe email server so our correspondence does not go into your ‘Junk’ folder.
 Applicants who are available to attend both a group interview and the Volunteer Induction day will be prioritised – dates for these are listed in the application form.

 Following these interviews, MIFF will be in contact to inform you if you have been successful with your application.

 Please be aware that we receive a very large volume of applications each year – more than the positions we have to fill.
 If you are unsuccessful, we encourage you to apply again in the future and thank you for your interest!